wd56hp/AgInfo/db/README.md

 ## Schema Structure

-The database consists of 10 core tables organized into logical groups:
+The database consists of 15 core tables and 13 views organized into logical groups:

 ### Core Entity Tables